Chart Color Schemes

 The level of residential development activity in Urangan - Wondunna was found to be higher than 90% of real estate markets across the country

-Urangan - Wondunna has granted around 210 residential property approvals annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 1,054 homes were approved, with an additional 114 approved so far in FY-26.
-On average, 2.3 people moved to the area per new home constructed over these five years, indicating strong demand and supporting property values.
+Urangan - Wondunna has granted approximately 210 residential property approvals annually.
+Over the past five financial years, from FY-21 to FY-25, a total of 1,054 homes were approved, with an additional 132 approved in FY-26 so far.
+On average, around 2.3 people moved to the area per new home constructed over these five years, indicating strong demand that supports property values.

-The average construction cost value for new homes was $259,000, which is below the regional average, suggesting more affordable housing options.
-This financial year has seen $12.1 million in commercial approvals, indicating balanced commercial development activity compared to the rest of Queensland.
+The average construction cost value of new homes is $259,000, which is below the regional average, suggesting more affordable housing options for buyers.
+This year, $12.1 million in commercial approvals have been registered, indicating balanced commercial development activity compared to the rest of Queensland.
 Urangan - Wondunna's development activity per person is comparable to the broader area and substantially higher than the national average, reflecting strong developer confidence in the location.
-New developments consist of 80% standalone homes and 20% attached dwellings, maintaining the area's traditional low-density character focused on family homes.
+New developments consist of 80% standalone homes and 20% attached dwellings, maintaining the area's traditional low-density character with a focus on family homes.

-There are approximately 79 people per dwelling approval, indicating an expanding market.
-By 2041, Urangan - Wondunna is projected to grow by 2,892 residents.
-Based on current development patterns, new housing supply should meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+The location has approximately 79 people per dwelling approval, indicating an expanding market.
+According to AreaSearch's latest quarterly estimate, Urangan - Wondunna is expected to grow by 2,892 residents through to 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development